How is the WooCommerce customer data stored in the database

 woocommerce_downloadable_product_permissions Product access permissions for downloadable products.

-woocommerce_order_items Stores line items which are associated with orders.
+woocommerce_order_items Stores line items that are associated with orders.

-woocommerce_tax_rates Contains tax rates you define in the admin area.
+woocommerce_tax_rates It contains the tax rates you define in the admin area.

-woocommerce_tax_rate_locations Stores locations data associated with the tax rates.
+woocommerce_tax_rate_locations Store location data associated with the tax rates.

-woocommerce_shipping_zones Stores shipping zones you created in the settings area.
+woocommerce_shipping_zones You created the store’s shipping zones in the settings area.

-woocommerce_shipping_zone_locations Stores locations associated with the shipping zones.
+woocommerce_shipping_zone_locations Store locations associated with the shipping zones.

-woocommerce_shipping_zone_methods Shipping methods linked to your shipping zones.
+woocommerce_shipping_zone_methods Shipping methods are linked to your shipping zones.

 woocommerce_payment_tokens Customer payment tokens (used by gateways).